aip-primeca-occitanie/tiago_arm_effort_controller/README.md

   > Display: 3D graphics OFF (Gazebo doesn't support 3D acceleration in virtual machines)
 ```
 Then save and launch the VM (Virtual Machine).
 At the first start, select your language then select `Run Development TIAGO`.
+To be consistent with pal, name your session pal and user the password pal.

 > /!\ don't use `Install development environment` as you will have issues with drivers later on on the VM /!\